 We send out quarterly email newsletters to let students know about upcoming courses and other program news.
 Please email the Program Assistant to be added to or removed from this mailing list.

-In addition, the five-year course plan is available on the program website to assist you in long-term planning.
-Feel free to contact us at any time to confirm which courses are coming up.
+In addition, a tentitive course schedule is available to assist you in long-term planning.
+Feel free to contact us at any time to confirm which courses are coming up as the schedule is subject to changes.

 The RNS program consists of a combination of online and face-to-face courses.
 The electives allow you to customize whether you prefer to study mostly online or mostly face-to-face.
 However, two of the RNS core courses (ER 312A and ER 312B) MUST be taken face-to-face as they are practical field study courses.